-Nominated Supervisor or Persons in Day to Day Charge is responsible for:
+Responsible Persons is responsible for:

 - Ensuring the embedding in the curriculum of Road safety education, based on the National Practices for Early Childhood Road Safety Education.
 Click here - Working with teachers and educators to develop appropriate strategies to ensure all children attending the service are included in road safety education - Ensuring that a child is not transported without prior written authorisation by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation 102D - Ensuring the risk assessment (refer to glossary) identifies and assesses the risks, specifies how these will be managed and/or minimised, and includes all details required by Regulation 102B, 102C - Requesting a bus with fitted seat belts.
-Where buses with fitted seat belts are hired all children, educators and volunteers must have the seat belts secured correctly for the entire trip - Organising access of teachers, educators and staff to regular professional development/training in road safety and are kept up to date with current legislation, regulations, rules, standards and best practice information. - Providing teachers and educators with access to a broad range of road safety education resources - Providing (in good condition) and use of bicycle helmets which meet Australian/New Zealand Standard 2063 for bicycles and wheeled toys. - Monitoring the correct use of bicycle helmets whenever bicycles or wheeled toys are used. - Ensuring the provision of location-specific road safety information (e.g. details about where to park safely when delivering and collecting children and local area speed limits etc.) to parents/guardians and visitors. - Ensuring the provision of general road safety information about transporting children to and from the service (which might include using the 'safety door' (the rear kerbside door), driveway safety, child restraint information and role modelling safe road use) to parents/guardians - Ensuring that teachers and educators provide parents/guardians with information about road safety. - Ensuring that parents/guardians have access to this policy and its attachments. - Ensuring when possible that buses hired for use on excursions have fitted seatbelts for use by all children, staff and volunteers. - Ensuring that teachers and educators understand and follow appropriate procedures in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service (refer to Incident, Injury, Trauma and Illness Policy). - Ensuring that teachers and educators understand and follow the service's procedures where a child is observed being transported to or from the premises in an unsafe manner. - Implementing the services agreed procedures when notified by a teacher or educator regarding their observation of children being transported in an unsafe manner. - Ensure children are educated about positive safety behaviours including Road Safety
+Where buses with fitted seat belts are hired all children, educators and volunteers must have the seat belts secured correctly for the entire trip - Organising access of teachers, educators, and staff to regular professional development/training in road safety and are kept up to date with current legislation, regulations, rules, standards, and best practice information. - Providing teachers and educators with access to a broad range of road safety education resources - Providing (in good condition) and use of bicycle helmets which meet Australian/New Zealand Standard 2063 for bicycles and wheeled toys. - Monitoring the correct use of bicycle helmets whenever bicycles or wheeled toys are used. - Ensuring the provision of location-specific road safety information (e.g., details about where to park safely when delivering and collecting children and local area speed limits etc.) to parents/guardians and visitors.

-DOCUMENT TITLE & NUMBER ROAD SAFETY AND SAFE TRAVEL (Children) POLICY Content Owner Uniting Early Learning - Acting Executive Officer Page 6 of 14 Document Author EL - Practice Manager Document Version V 5.0 Policy No. 06 Date Published 05/10/2021 Review Date 05/10/2022
+DOCUMENT TITLE & NUMBER ROAD SAFETY AND SAFE TRAVEL (Children) POLICY Content Owner Uniting Early Learning - Acting Executive Officer Page 4 of 12 Document Author EL - Practice Manager Document Version V 5.0 Policy No. 06 Date Published 028/11/2022 Review Date 28/11/2023